Portfolio Entertainment

-Portfolio Entertainment Inc. is a Canadian television production and film distribution company owned by 9 Story Media Group.
+Portfolio Entertainment, Inc. is a Canadian television production and distribution company owned by 9 Story Media Group.
 It was founded in 1991 by Lisa Olfman and Joy Rosen with a focus on children's programming, later expanding into primetime and movie production.
 The company distributes television programming internationally to more than 90 countries, with about four-fifths of its catalogue being in-house productions.

 Since February 5, 2024, 9 Story has owned Portfolio Entertainment.
 Portfolio CEO Lisa Olfman became an executive producer at 9 Story, where she will report to Vince Commisso (CEO and president of 9 Story).